MileHacker Logo

 • Phoenix Seagaia Holiday resort: Varies by facility.
 Access to grounds free.

-Hours of operation and fees are might change.
-Check official websites to get the most recent info.
+Admission times and charges are may change.
+Check official websites for the most current information.

 Insider Tips for Photography

 • Aoshima Island: Visit when the tide is out for the best view of the "Devil's Washboard."
-Sunset the vistas are beautiful.
+Sunset views are beautiful.

 • Udo Shrine: Arrive early (prior TO 9 am) for a calm experience and better photo opportunities, avoiding crowds.